techcat-git/Broadcom-B43-Portable-Installer-Script-For-Linux/README.md

 (This script will NOT work on Adelie Linux or other distros that do not have the "modprobe" command.)

+Files:

+b43.sh - Standard installer.
+Use this one if you're unsure.

+b43-without-sudo.sh - Use this if you **DO NOT** have sudo installed.
+Root access is still required.

 <img width="854" height="651" alt="image" src="https://github.com/user-attachments/assets/9762dbcf-6f30-485c-997e-18c0e6a385c2" />

 How to use: